Southpaw-TACTIC/TACTIC-Docs/sys-admin/docs/backup-and-restore-server.md

-This last step, although not completely necessary, is recommended because it takes a snapshot of your TACTIC source code and project settings at the time of backup.
+This last step, although not completely necessary, is recommended because it takes a snapshot of your TACTIC source code and project settings at the time of backup..
+Note that these folders can be different depending on where you installed TACTIC.

 ### Backup